ericf/express-handlebars/README.md

 ### Configuration and Defaults

-There are two main ways to use this module: via its engine factory function, or creating `ExpressHandlebars` instances; both use the same configuration properties and defaults.
+There are two main ways to use this package: via its engine factory function, or creating `ExpressHandlebars` instances; both use the same configuration properties and defaults.